The Difference Between Fault Vs. No Fault Car Accidents

 In North Carolina, as in most states, there is a statue of limitations on how long after an accident you’re able to file a lawsuit.
 In the case of car accidents, you have three years to file a lawsuit for personal injury or property damage.
 Three years is not as long as it sounds, which is why it’s important to ensure action is taken in a timely manner.

 This can be overwhelming, especially when you’re the victim and depending on the severity of the accident.
-No matter what kind of accident you were in or who was at fault, it’s always a good idea to seek the counsel of an experienced lawyer, such as those at Mulligan Epstein Attorneys.
+No matter what kind of accident you were in or who was at fault, it’s always a good idea to seek the counsel of an experienced lawyer, such as those at Mulligan Attorneys,.
 We’ll fight for your rights and make sure your car accident impacts your finances and health as little as possible.
 Contact us today for a consultation and learn what we can do for you.